liangjingyang/aque_db/README.md

 Introduction
 ------------
-    A simple key-value DB abstraction for webgame or others.
+    A simple KEY-VALUE DB abstraction for web game.
-    Most of data is convert to binary by term_to_binary/1 before inserted into databases.
     Do not use AqueDB, if you need update data in DB client direct.

+    The type(integer, string or other) of KEY depends on the design of your table.
+    The VALUE can be any erlang term, it will be converted to binary by term_to_binary/1 before inserted into databases.

     AqueDb provides:

         init tables(see aque_db.app.src)

         pool(poolboy)

-        AND

         operations:
             insert